gokberkgunes/hugo-personal-website/own-website/content/posts/jitsi-installation-on-artix-linux.md

 ```

 ### Creating and Modifying Configuration Files
+Creation of the configuration files for Jicofo and their setup will be done
+here.
+Beware that this part requires manual edits to the specified files.

-Move configuration files to system folders.
+Move the configuration files to a sensible location.
 ```shell
 mkdir -p /etc/jicofo/
 mv lib/logging.properties /etc/jicofo
 mv jicofo-selector/src/main/resources/reference.conf /etc/jicofo/jicofo.conf
 ```

-In configuration file of jicofo change below sections to your domain adress.
-If
+In the configuration file, you have to change the below sections to your domain
-they are commented out with either **//** or **#** remove it.
+address.
+If these lines are they are commented out with either **//** or **#**,
+remove these comment characters.
 ```txtt
 /etc/jicofo/jicofo.conf
 ```